jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

 Characteristic scores – one for each head.
 All resistible attack spells targeted at an amphisboena must overcome both heads separately in order to take effect on the monster.
 This means the amphisboena is able to attempt to resist all incoming spells twice.
 Only if both heads are overcome will the spell work.
-Emotional and mental spells, such as Befuddle, or spells affecting the snake’s INT, POW or Magic Points, may only affect one head, chosen by the caster.
+Emotional and mental spells, such as Befuddle, or spells affecting the snake's INT, POW or Magic Points, may only affect one head, chosen by the caster.
 The remaining head is unaffected.

 Combat Notes